streaming-graphs/NOUS/EntityDisambiguation/README.md

 To run example:

-spark-submit --verbose --jars target/entity_disambiguation-1.0-SNAPSHOT.jar --master "local"  --class "gov.pnnl.nous.Main" target/entity_disambiguation-1.0-SNAPSHOT.jar examples/triplesTotal.txt examples/output2 0.65 0.3
+spark-submit --verbose --jars target/entity_disambiguation-1.0-SNAPSHOT.jar --master "local"  --class "gov.pnnl.nous.Main" target/entity_disambiguation-1.0-SNAPSHOT.jar examples/triplesTotal.txt examples/disambiguation_input 0.65 0.3

+examples/triplesTotal.txt is the example knowledge graph file examples/disambiguation_input is the example input triples.
+You can also use the output of TripleExtractor as input here.

 Your output should look like [disambiguation_output](https://github.com/streaming-graphs/NOUS/blob/master-dev/EntityDisambiguation/examples/disambiguation_output)